factsmission/ghact/README.md

 A framework to act on any (new) file in a Github repository

-This provides a server on port `4505` which:
+This provides a `GHActServer` class which:

-- listens for github webhooks (`POST` requests) from the configured source repo)
+- listens for github webhooks (`POST` requests) from the configured source repo
-- processes the changed files
+- processes the changed files in a webworker set-up using the `GHActWorker` class

-This webserver also exposes the follwing paths:
+The server also exposes the follwing paths:

 - `/status`: Serves a Badge (svg) to show the current service status
 - `/workdir/jobs/`: List of runs